mesosphere/marathon/docs/docs/task-handling.md

 ```
 case TASK_FAILED => Failed
 ```
 The task failed to finish successfully.
+After Marathon marks the task as failed, it expunges the task and starts a new one.

 ```
 case TASK_DROPPED => Dropped